HMS Orwell (1898): Service

-Orwell completed in January 1900, joining the Mediterranean Squadron in April that year.
+Orwell was completed in January 1900, joining the Mediterranean Squadron in April that year, under the command of Commander Ralph Hudleston.
 In September 1902 she visited Nauplia with other ships of the squadron.
-On 30 January 1903, Orwell collided with the cruiser HMS Pioneer during night exercises near Corfu.
+Early the following year she took part in a three-weeks cruise with other ships of her squadron in the Greek islands around Corfu.
+While there, Orwell collided with the cruiser HMS Pioneer on 30 January 1903, during night exercises near Corfu.
 Orwell's bow was cut off in the collision with the loss of 15 of her crew.

 Orwell returned to the United Kingdom in 1906, remaining in home waters for the rest of her Royal Navy career.
 In 1910, Orwell was part of the Fifth Destroyer Flotilla at Devonport, supported by the destroyer depot ship Leander, and was still a part of the same flotilla in 1912.

 On 30 August 1912 the Admiralty directed all destroyers were to be grouped into classes designated by letters based on appearance. to provide some system to the naming of HM destroyers.
 "30 knotter" vessels with 4 funnels, were classified by the Admiralty as the B-class, the 3-funnelled, "30 knotters" became the C-class and the 2-funnelled ships the D-class).
 As a four-funneled ship, Orwell was listed as a B-class destroyer on 1 October 1913.
 By 1913, she was part as the Seventh Destroyer Flotilla, still based at Devonport, one of four patrol flotillas equipped with older destroyers and torpedo boats.

 On the outbreak of the First World War, the Seventh Destroyer Flotilla was transferred to the East coast of the United Kingdom.
 Late in 1914, Orwell was transferred to Scapa Flow, where she carried out local patrol and escort duties.
 By March 1918, Orwell was one of only three destroyers assigned to local defence of Scapa, but by June that year she had been transferred to the Irish Sea Flotilla.

 Orwell was sold for scrap to S Castle of Plymouth on 1 July 1920 and was broken up in October 1922.